cosmiconfig/cosmiconfig/README.md

 ## Caching

-As of v2, cosmiconfig uses a few caches to reduce the need for repetitious reading of the filesystem.
+As of v2, cosmiconfig uses caching to reduce the need for repetitious reading of the filesystem.
 Every new cosmiconfig instance (created with `cosmiconfig()`) has its own caches.

 To avoid or work around caching, you can do the following: